wkumari/draft-perkins-intarea-multicast-ieee802/README.md

 Internet-Draft      Multicast Over IEEE 802 Wireless           July 2016

+   o  Multicast traffic is typically much less reliable than unicast
+      traffic.
+   o  Multicast / broadcast traffic is generally sent at a lowest common
+      denominator rate, known as a basic rate.
+This might be as low as 6 Mbps, when unicast links are operating at 600 Mbps.
-   o  Wireless multicast affects wired LANs because the AP extends the
+      Transmission at a lower rate requires more occupancy of the wireless medium and thus less airtime for everything else. o  Wireless multicast affects wired LANs because the AP extends the wired segment.
-      wired segment.